paulgolter/blender-pipeline-integration/README.md

 >>> bpy.data.objects["Suzanne"].for_export = True
 ```

-It is generally adviced to work with the properties in the `bpy.props` module because they can do a lot more really useful things!
+It is generally advised to work with the properties in the `bpy.props` module because they can do a lot more really useful things!

 For example we can define a subtype when we initialize the property, give it a name and a description that will be displayed when users hover it with their mouse.